annavinod/Facial-Recognition-/README.md

 ---

 ## 📂 Dataset
-- Dataset used: Randomple pciked 50 'not you' or unkown images and 50 'your 'images
+- Dataset used: Randomly picked 50 'not you' or unkown images and 50 'your 'images
 - Input image size: **28×28 grayscale images**

 ---